wikimedia/operations-debs-trafficserver/doc/admin-guide/introduction.en.rst

 -  The :program:`traffic_ctl` command-line interface is a text-based interface from which you can monitor Traffic Server performance and network traffic, as well as configure the Traffic Server system.
-From Traffic Line, you can execute individual commands or script a series of commands in a shell.

 -  Various configuration files enable you to configure Traffic Server through a simple file-editing and signal-handling interface.
-Any changes you make through Traffic Line is automatically made to the configuration files as well.
+Any changes you make through :program:`traffic_ctl` are automatically made to the configuration files as well.

 -  Finally, there is a clean C API which can be put to good use from a